-The French Connection is a two-part drink that first popped up in the early 1970s and was titled for the 1971 Gene Hackman film of the same name.
+The French Connection is a two-part drink that first appeared in the early 1970s and was titled for the 1971 Gene Hackman film of the same name.
 The cocktail’s creator is unknown, so it’s unclear who to thank for this tasty concoction.

 The French Connection is similar to the Godfather, another ’70s cocktail named for a famous film.
 The only difference is the base spirit.
 Instead of cognac, the Godfather enlists whiskey—usually scotch, but occasionally bourbon.
 Both cocktails became popular after-dinner drinks upon their debuts, offering the one-two punch of strong spirit with sweet liqueur that tastes particularly good after a meal.

 This recipe pairs one and a half ounces of cognac with one ounce of amaretto, yielding a delicious albeit fairly sweet cocktail.
 Many bartenders and French Connection drinkers make a drier recipe in a two-to-one construction of cognac and amaretto.
 Feel free to experiment and see which ratio you like best.
 If you really want to embrace the spirit of the drink, mix one alongside Gene Hackman’s character, Popeye Doyle.
 (Yes, it’s probably best that our unknown creator chose to name the drink after the movie and not the protagonist.)

 - 1 1/2 ounces cognac

 Add the cognac and amaretto and stir briefly to combine.